Quick Start Guide: Set up Desk.com in 1 Hour

 Last Updated -

-This guide walks you through how to configure the key productivity tools in Desk.com.
+This quick start guide walks you through how to configure the key productivity tools in Desk.com.
 Within this guide, there are links to other articles that show specific steps and offer more information to customize your setup to best fit your organization.
+If you prefer reviewing this content alongside a video, we've included links to recordings of our Admin I and Admin II webinars which cover a variety of Desk.com administration and set up topics to help you get started.

 Agents are your customer support reps.
 Within Desk.com, you can add Agents, define their permission levels, and organize them into groups.
-For this setup, the permission levels are for Agent and Administrator.
+For this setup, the permission levels we'll use are Agent and Administrator.

 An Agent runs your day-to-day support such as responding to Cases.
 An Administrator configures Desk.com such as defining roles and privileges, creating Filters, and managing the Support Center.